Home

 Until that fateful day when my psychiatrist started to help me understand my mood disorder, I had known I had a problem with money.
 Fortunately I was a high earner and so could get away with more.
 Basically I thought that I was just another shopaholic.

-So how do we tell the difference between manic or bipolar spending versus "ordinary" compulsive spending?
+So how do we tell the difference between manic or Bipolar spending versus “ordinary” compulsive spending?

-This question was addressed in a research study by John M. Kuzma, MD and Donald W. Black, MD, "Compulsive shopping: When spending begins to consume the consumer":
+This question was addressed in a research study by John M. Kuzma, MD and Donald W. Black, MD, “Compulsive shopping: When spending begins to consume the consumer”: “Bipolar mania and excessive spending related to a compulsive buying disorder are relatively easy to differentiate:

 The manic patient’s unrestrained spending sprees correspond to manic episodes and are accompanied by euphoric mood, grandiosity, unrealistic plans, and often a giddy, overly bright affect.